mubahilahmad/bordasvotingmethod/README.md

 This is a university project for implementing Borda's Voting Method on an Android application.
 It is an individual project, and all development has been done solely by myself.

+The app is a useful tool whenever you need to make a group decision, e.g., during party planning, vacation decisions, leisure planning, etc.
+Just enter all options, pass around the phone, let everyone make his/her decision (anonymously), and obtain the result.
+Before we specify the requirements in detail, we must get some basic knowledge about voting methods in general.

 ## Project Description

 The application allows users to conduct a Borda count voting process.